The Astra Awards: History

-In December 2023, the HCA renamed its awards ceremonies to the Astra Awards.
 In December 2023, the Hollywood Critics Association was renamed the Hollywood Creative Alliance, and its awards were rebranded as the Astra Awards.
 This change, approved by the advisory committee on November 17, 2023, led to the renaming of the HCA Film Awards, HCA TV Awards, and HCA Creative Arts Awards to the Astra Film Awards, the Astra TV Awards, and the Astra Creative Arts Awards, respectively.

 The 7th Astra Film Awards took place on January 6, 2024, at the Biltmore Hotel in Los Angeles, as the first ceremony to be held under the new name.
 It was produced by Content.23 Media, DIGA Studios, and Vox Productions.
 Nominations were announced live on the official HCA YouTube channel on December 7, 2023.
 That same day, the Astra Film Creative Arts Awards winners were announced, with the ceremony scheduled to take place on February 26, 2024, at City Market Social House in Los Angeles, California.
-Barbie led all films with eight wins.
+Barbie led in the film categories winning eight awards, including Best Picture.

 On July 3, 2024, the winners of the Astra Midseason Awards were revealed via the HCA's social media channels.
 Dune: Part Two won Best Picture and Best Director, Zendaya won Best Actress for her performance in Challengers, and Glen Powell won Best Actor for Hit Man.
 The nominations for the 2024 Astra TV Awards were revealed on July 9, 2024.
 FX's The Bear topped the field with 15 bids followed by Max's Hacks and Hulu's Only Murders in the Building with 13 apiece for the Astra TV Awards.
 The ceremony was held at the Avalon Hollywood on August 18, 2024.

 On November 25, 2024, the HCA revealed the nominees for their upcoming Creative Arts and Film Awards.
 Wicked received the most nominations with 20, followed by Dune: Part Two with 16.
-The organization also revealed that actor, comedian, and writer Peter Kim would host the Creative Arts Awards and two-time Emmy Award winner Loni Lovewould host the Film Awards.
+The HCA announced that actor, comedian, and writer Peter Kim would host the Creative Arts Awards, while two-time Emmy Award winner Loni Love would host the Film Awards.
 On December 8, 2024, the HCA would host a two ceremony event taking place at the Taglyan Complex in Los Angeles.
-Winners included Wicked for Best Picture, Timothée Chalamet for Best Actor in A Complete Unknown, Cynthia Erivo for Best Actress in Wicked Kieran Culkin for Best Supporting Actor in A Real Pain, and a Best Supporting Actress tie between Ariana Grande in Wicked and Zoe Saldana in Emilia Pérez.
+Winners included Wicked for Best Picture, Timothée Chalamet for Best Actor in A Complete Unknown, Cynthia Erivo for Best Actress in Wicked, Kieran Culkin for Best Supporting Actor in A Real Pain, and a Best Supporting Actress tie between Ariana Grande in Wicked and Zoe Saldana in Emilia Pérez.

+On February 20, 2026, the HCA announced the creation of the Astra Book Awards.
+The inaugural awards ceremony took place on April 20, 2026.